How is the church managing social distancing?

 A.It is now mandatory for visitors to churches to wear face coverings.
 The advice is that they should be worn by all those attending a place of worship, including ministers, worshippers, staff, volunteers, contractors and visitors, where there may be other people present; remembering that they are mainly intended to protect other people, not the wearer, from coronavirus Covid-19 and that they are not a replacement for physical distancing and regular hand washing or sanitising.

 Please remember also that some of our friends may be exempt from wearing a mask for medical or other reasons

 If you forget your face covering, there will initially be a supply available in the entrance to the church so that you can join us safely.
 Please take your used mask home with you and remember to bring your own next time.

 Q. Can I sit with my family?

-A. Families from the same household can all sit together in a pew.
+A. Families from the same household or bubble can all sit together in a pew.
 The ushers will help to maintain safe distancing and advise you where to sit.

 Q. Will there be communion?

 A. As normal, services will vary but where communion is offered this will be bread only and will be carefully controlled to minimised transmission risks according to government and church guidelines.

 A. Sadly, communal hymn singing is still not allowed at the moment, so all hymn books and bibles and other written materials have been removed.
 Service details are displayed on our screen.
 Visibility in some parts of the church is limited so we provide an online version of the week’s order of service that you can access using our church wifi.
 You can find the order of service for the week on our webpage.